crashka/fka/college-edition/overview.md

 * Looking forward to immersing yourself in the work
 * Getting tasks started, and making early progress toward completing them
-* Always keeping things moving forward, maintaining momentum once started
+* Always keeping things moving forward; maintaining momentum once started
-* Spending time with the material, thinking about it and absorbing it, rather than just getting past it
+* Thinking about the material and its implications; absorbing things, rather than just getting past them

 #### Why do it? ####

-* An early effort can get you 50% or more of the way to completion quickly
+* An early effort can propel you substantially toward an early completion (which is always better)
-* There is a strong correlation between Engagement and both the ease of Completion and level of Achievement
+* Completion is both difficult and painful when disengaged, so you must make an effort to break the inertia if it starts to sets in
+* Attention to the subject matter deepens your understanding, which always leads to stronger Achievement and Learning

 #### Consequences ####